Data Use in Afterschool Systems Requires Investments in People and Process

 - Manage programs and make decisions about program quality

-- Improve how resources and services are allocated to address community context
+- Improve how resources and services are allocated to address community contexts

 A number of factors affected data use in afterschool systems: